yu2491/CV/README.md

 | --------------------| ------------------ | ----------------- |
 | <a href="https://github.com/yu2491/turtle-dash" rel="nofollow">Turtle Dash</a> | 2D browser game where the aim is to score as many points as you can before running out of time or being eaten by a shark.
 You can play the game <a href="http://turtle-dash.surge.sh/" rel="nofollow">here!</a> | Phaser.js, Node.js, Surge |
 | <a href="https://github.com/yu2491/acebook-rails-quadropus" rel="nofollow">Octobook</a> |  An under the sea themed facebook clone and our first project using Ruby on Rails.
 You can check it out <a href="https://octobook-team.herokuapp.com/" rel="nofollow">here!</a>  | Ruby, Rails, HTML, SCSS, Rspec, Capybara, Travis CI, Heroku |

-## Experience

-**The Mole Clinic** (August 2019 to July 2020)
-_Clinic Administrator_
-- Worked the front desk, booked/managed appointments and maintained patient records.
-- Created a guidebook for future new starters with essential information.
-- Redesigned Excel spreadsheet for follow up calls with formulas, autocomplete cells and conditional formatting.

-**General Medical Council** (October 2018 to March 2019)
-_Tribunal Development Assistant_
-- Provided efficient administrative support to the Tribunal Development Section.
-- Updated and maintained systems holding Tribunal Members details.

-**Travelling & Working Holiday Visa in Australia** (January 2017 - July 2018)
-- My mind was expanded to a different culture, lifestyle and work ethic.
-- I worked on farms (picking and packing fruit) and did temporary office jobs.
-- Improved my Excel skills during a three week project for AstraZeneca merging and analysing files using vlookups and pivot tables.
-- Worked as Credit Support Officer gathering and analysing data for loan applications.

-**IFDS (now SS&C)** (July 2015 to December 2016)
-_Book & Pricing Administrator/Team Leader_
-- Oversaw a team of 25 ensuring all reports were sent accurately and on time.
-- Held monthly meetings with team members to discuss performance and progression.
-- Communicated with other departments regarding any lateness or queries.
-- Produced the rota including training to ensure the skills matrix was up to date.
-- Gave overviews of the book & pricing system to clients and auditors.

 ## Skills